-More information about safeguarding training is set out in our child protection and safeguarding policy.
+More information about safeguarding training is set out in our Safeguarding and Child Protection Policy.

 15. Managing information systems

 The School is responsible for reviewing and managing the security of the computers and internet networks as a whole and takes the protection of School data and personal protection of our School community very seriously.
 This means protecting the School network, as far as is practicably possible, against viruses, hackers and other external security threats.
 The security of the School information systems and users will be reviewed regularly by the IT technician and virus protection software will be updated regularly.